-The College of Science and Engineering has five departments.
+The College of Science and Engineering has six departments.
 The faculty of each department aspires to a professional model that includes balance among the components of the CSE mission: teaching, research and service.

-- Department of Computing Sciences - · Department of Engineering
+- Department of Computing Sciences

+- Department of Engineering

-- · Department of Physical and Applied Sciences - Department of Biological and Environmental Sciences - Department of Mathematics and Statistics
+- · Department of Physical and Applied Sciences

+- Department of Biology and Biotechnology

+- Department of Environmental Sciences

+- Department of Mathematics and Statistics